ffftuanxxx/Library-Book-Lending-System/README.md

 - The system assumes that user names are unique within the library.
 - The `readLine` and `readPosInt` methods in the `CLI` class handle user input and perform necessary validation and error handling.
 - The `setBook` method in the `User` class is protected and can only be accessed by subclasses.
+- ## Please initial an issue if have any problems!